achiyahb/achiyahb/README.md

 Currently, work on my new coding blog and this is my first [post][1]

-## 😄 More about me

-🌱 I have great passion to create awesome stuff with code

-💬 Ask me about Coding, History and Pet care

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/Editor-Webstorm-informational?style=flat&logo=webstorm&logoColor=white&color=2bbc8a)